-- 56.2 (1) The minister may provide a pre-natal shelter supplement of up to \$195 per month for the duration of the pregnancy if the supplement is provided to a sole recipient without dependants who is a recipient of - (a) income assistance under section 2 [monthly support allowance], 4 [monthly shelter allowance] or 6 [people receiving room and board] of Schedule A, or - (b) hardship assistance under section 2 [maximum amounts of hardship assistance] or 5 (c) [calculation of maximum amounts] of Schedule D. - (2) A sole recipient is eligible to receive the pre-natal shelter supplement while the sole recipient is pregnant, as confirmed in writing by a medical practitioner, nurse practitioner or registrant of the College of Midwives of British Columbia. [en.
+- 56.2 (1) The minister may provide a pre-natal shelter supplement of up to \$195 per month for the duration of the pregnancy if the supplement is provided to a sole recipient without dependants who is a recipient of - (a) income assistance under section 2 [monthly support allowance], 4 [monthly shelter allowance] or 6 [people receiving room and board] of Schedule A, or - (b) hardship assistance under section 2 [maximum amounts of hardship assistance] or 5 (c) [calculation of maximum amounts] of Schedule D. - (2) A sole recipient is eligible to receive the pre-natal shelter supplement while the sole recipient is pregnant, as confirmed in writing by a medical practitioner, nurse practitioner or midwife.

+[en.
 B.C.
 Reg.
 270/2019, App.
 1, s.
-11.]
+11; am.
+B.C.
+Reg.
+206/2020, s.
+4.]